 4) Cook onion and garlic for 3 - 4 minutes.
 Stir as you go

 5) Add the tin of tomatoes, puree and herbs

 6) Keep on a low heat for about 20 minutes

 - Mix into cooked pasta

 - Brown some minced beef – add to sauce and you have Bolognese

-- Add chilli beans and teaspoon of chilli powder to above for chilli con carne
+- Add chilli beans and teaspoon of chilli powder to make chilli con carne

-- Add some chicken and potatoes and vegetables for a tomatoey casserole
+- Add chicken, potatoes and vegetables for a tomato casserole or stew

-- Add curry powder and veg for a curry serve with rice
+- Add curry powder and vegetables for a curry

-- Add loads of veg and cook slowly until soft for soups
+- Add lots of different vegetables and cook slowly until soft to make soup